Welcome to A TIME for PHYSICS FIRST!

 What is Physics First?
 By Students from Simonsen Ninth Grade Center, Jefferson City, MO:

 A TIME for Physics First is a partnership among the University of Missouri-Columbia (MU), and thirtyseven Core Partner school districts.
-The project is funded by the National Science Foundation Math-Science Partnership Institute grant titled A TIME for Freshman Physics in Missouri (Academy for Teachers using Inquiry and Modeling Experiences for Freshman Physics in Missouri), funded September 2009-Aug 2014.
+The project was funded by the National Science Foundation Math-Science Partnership Institute grant titled A TIME for Freshman Physics in Missouri (Academy for Teachers using Inquiry and Modeling Experiences for Freshman Physics in Missouri), funded September 2009-Aug 2015 (NSF-DUE 0928924).

 - Strengthen 9th grade science teachers' and their students' understanding of physics and the application of physics to the world around them.